LaureBerti/AI4SDGs/SDG1/readme.md

 > An evolving list of resources, datasets, tools, and papers at the intersection of **poverty mapping**, **remote sensing**, and **transformer-based deep learning models**.
 Feel free to update and contribute !

 ---

-## 📌 Introduction

-Estimating poverty using satellite imagery is a powerful approach to track socioeconomic development in regions lacking reliable census data.
-Traditional poverty assessments are often expensive, infrequent, and logistically complex—especially in low-income or politically unstable regions.
-Satellite-based approaches offer scalable, repeatable, and globally consistent methods to infer indicators of wealth and development.

-With the advent of **Transformer architectures**, originally developed for natural language processing, we can now model long-range dependencies in spatial imagery and learn better contextual representations.
-These models have the potential to outperform traditional convolutional neural networks in tasks such as land use classification, asset estimation, and poverty prediction.

-This non-exhaustive list gathers available tools, data, and references to help researchers and practitioners harness the power of Transformers for poverty estimation from Earth Observation and make a positive social impact.

----
 ## Table of Contents

 - [Introduction](#introduction)